NathanielStirret/ExponentiationBySquaring/README.md

 ## Program

-This program takes a user inputted base and power, then evaluates the expression.
+This program takes a user‑inputted base and exponent, then evaluates the expression.

 ### Running it